Thierry-Dumont/RKkit/README.md

 `sage: F.is_A_stable`

-as, with the @lazy_attribute decorator, refering to an attribute triggers (once!) the corresponding method ([see here](http://doc.sagemath.org/html/en/reference/misc/sage/misc/lazy_attribute.html)).
+as, with the @lazy_attribute decorator, refering to an attribute triggers (only once!) the corresponding method ([see here](http://doc.sagemath.org/html/en/reference/misc/sage/misc/lazy_attribute.html)).

 _Hint:_ if it does not work with brackets, try without, and vice-versa :-) .